Ben Zachariah

 The 2.0-litre eight-cylinder engine produces approximately 115kW of power and 190Nm of torque, though it’s not clear whether its displacement will be enlarged for its use in cars.
 At this stage, GWM has not hinted at which model or models the flat-eight will be fitted to.

-Technically speaking, unlike ‘boxer’ engines produced by Subaru – in which the cylinders appear like a boxer punching gloves together – the GWM engine is more akin to flat-six engines produced by Porsche, where one cylinder moves inwards as the other moves outwards.
+Technically speaking, unlike ‘boxer’ engines produced by typical Subaru and Porsche models – in which the pistons appear like a boxer punching gloves together – the GWM engine uses a different configuration, where one piston moves inwards as the other moves outwards.

 This makes it more closely related to a V8 engine, except the cylinders lie in a 180-degree configuration, rather than the traditional 90-degree ‘V’ shape.